Why Strong SEO Already Prepares Manufacturing Companies for AI-Powered Search

 SEO Is Still the Foundation

-Much of the debate around AEO vs. GEO is really about terminology, not a fundamental shift in how search works.
+Much of the debate around those strategies is really about terminology, not a fundamental shift in how search works.
 As Search Engine Land noted in its analysis of SEO’s role in an AI-driven search future, strong technical foundations, clear structure, and authoritative content remain the primary factors behind visibility, regardless of how results are presented.

 Technical Infrastructure That Serves All Search Formats